My Favourite Cake: Background

-The film follows the story of a woman who decides to live out her desires in a country where women's rights are heavily restricted.
+The film follows the story of a woman who decides to live out her desires in a country where women's rights are greatly restricted.

 Funding and production

 The film was among the first six films selected for the first round of the New Dawn scheme (Note: In 2022 nine European public funds launch New Dawn to increase diversity in film.) after its launch in 2022.

 The film, the third by the Iranian writing-directing duo Maryam Moqadam and Behtash Sanaeeha, is a co-production by FilmSazan Javan (Iran), Caractères Productions (France), HOBAB (Sweden) and Watchmen Productions (Germany).
 It was supported by the Swedish Film Institute, Sveriges Television, New Dawn, ZDF/ARTE, Medienboard Berlin-Brandenburg, the World Cinema Fund, the CNC's Aide aux cinemas du monde, the Institut Français, the Île-de-France region, Eurimages and the Berlinale Co-Production Market.
 It was also supported by the World Cinema Fund.